bryaburg/Bookmarks/README.md

 - [ShortcutFoo](https://www.shortcutfoo.com/) - Platform for practicing keyboard shortcuts for free, supporting Mac, Windows, Linux, and offering cheat sheets for various applications, languages, and terminals.
 - [Microsoft Word Keyboard Shortcuts](https://support.microsoft.com/en-us/office/keyboard-shortcuts-in-word-95ef89dd-7142-4b50-afb2-f762f663ceb2) - Official Microsoft Office support page providing a comprehensive list of keyboard shortcuts for Microsoft Word.

-## How To Ask A Good Question

-- [How to Be Great at Asking Questions](https://medium.com/@gordon_zhu/how-to-be-great-at-asking-questions-e37be04d0603) - Offers insights on asking effective questions.
-- [How To Ask Questions The Smart Way](https://catb.org/~esr/faqs/smart-questions.html) - A guide by Eric Steven Raymond on asking questions intelligently.
-- [No, Hello](https://www.nohello.com/) - Advocates for straightforward communication without unnecessary greetings.
-- [Don't Ask to Ask](https://dontasktoask.com/) - Encourages users to directly ask their questions without seeking permission.
-- [Stack Exchange Network: How do I ask a good question?](https://meta.stackexchange.com/q/66377/) - Guidelines on asking good questions on the Stack Exchange Network.
-- [How to ask questions the smart way on weblogs.asp.net](https://weblogs.asp.net/alex_papadimoulis/408925) - A reference to Eric Steven Raymond's guide on asking questions.
-- [Stack Overflow: How to Ask](https://stackoverflow.com/help/how-to-ask) - Guidelines on how to ask questions effectively on Stack Overflow.
-- [On Vampires and Leeches: Introducing a No Tolerance Policy for the Serially Unhelpful](https://slash7.com/2006/12/22/vampires/) - Discusses dealing with unhelpful or disruptive behavior in online communities.

-### XY Problem

-- [XY Problem](https://xyproblem.info/) - Discusses the XY Problem and how to avoid it.
-- [XY Problem - Wikipedia](https://en.wikipedia.org/wiki/XY_problem) - The Wikipedia page explaining the XY Problem.
-- [XY problem - Bash Hackers Wiki](https://mywiki.wooledge.org/XyProblem) - A page on the Bash Hackers Wiki addressing the XY Problem.
-- [Let Me Google That for You](https://lmgtfy.app/#gsc.tab=0) - An interactive tool to create a link that shows someone how to use Google to find answers to their questions.

-## Other Websites of Websites

-- [Stumbled.to](https://stumbled.to/) - Platform for discovering and sharing interesting websites and content.
-- [5000Best](https://5000best.com/websites/) - Curated collection of the 5000 best websites across various categories.
-- [Neal.fun](https://neal.fun/) - Website featuring entertaining and interactive projects.
-- [Tennessine](https://tennessine.co.uk/) - Collection of political, mathematical, and fun projects for the web.
-- [Blakeir](https://blakeir.com/blog/smart-youtube) - Blog post listing some YouTube pages with smart and insightful content.
-- [AwesomeOSINT on GitHub](https://awesomeopensource.com/project/jivoi/awesome-osint#-pastebins) - GitHub repository containing a curated list of open-source intelligence tools and resources.
-- [MadeWithBubble](https://www.madewithbubble.xyz/) - Platform to discover apps and websites created using the Bubble development platform.
-- [NoviceDock](https://novicedock.com/) - Platform offering curated resources for learning programming and related topics.
-- [Hackr.io](https://hackr.io/) - Platform to find programming courses and tutorials recommended by the programming community.
-- [Limnology](https://limnology.co/en) - Curation of educational YouTube channels in 20 different languages, categorized by topic, with the option to find similar channels.
-- [Tech Blogs](https://tech-blogs.dev/) - List of Awesome Tech Blogs.
-- [Track Awesome List](https://www.trackawesomelist.com/) - Track over 500 awesome list updates, and you can also subscribe to daily or weekly updates via RSS or News Letter.
-- [Internet Is Fun](https://projects.kwon.nyc/internet-is-fun/) - Collection of fun and interesting websites on the internet.
-- [Wiby](https://wiby.me/) - Search engine for the classic web, aiming to recreate the browsing experience of earlier days of the internet, particularly suitable for vintage computers.

 <br>